 Training machine learning models

 Deep learning algorithms require annotated data sets to practice recognizing patterns in an image and performing specific tasks.
+High-quality labeled data is essential for training computer vision models, as the process of image annotation provides the necessary data for these tasks.
+Both manual and automated methods are used to train computer vision models, but human input remains crucial for ensuring annotation accuracy and model performance.
 Without accurate annotations, these models would be unable to achieve high levels of performance.

 In-depth understanding of images